guillaumeriousat/godot-ndi/README.md

 This works in linux 86/64.
 Just make a GDNDI node in your scene tree, near the viewport you want to expose and you should get an ndi feed.

-Right now it will be called `GODOT NDI PLZ` and there's nothing you can do about it.
+You can rename the feed with the `stream name` property.
 The resolution of the feed will change as your game screen resolution changes.

 As long as there is less than 6144*6144 pixels total in your game image, it should work just fine.